k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/04_fabric_runtime/01_fabric_runtime_overview.md

-NTT -> Reminder Fabric consists of two separate layers:
+Reminder: Fabric consists of two separate layers:

 - Implementation Layer (Studio): where the design, development, definition of tables, transformation rules and deployment are performed.
 - Execution Layer (Server): where the actual migration and synchronization of data from source systems into  Fabric is performed.

-NTT -> Explain how the rules and logic created as part of your project implementation are deployed to the Execution layer while data is stored, accessed and queried on demand.
+Explain how the rules and logic created as part of your project implementation are deployed to the Execution layer while data is stored, accessed and queried on demand.